lowcoder-org/lowcoder-create-component-plugin/README.md

 The main steps are:

-- Fork of the repository
+- Fork of this Repository
-- Local installation
+- Local installation & preparation
-- Developing & preview the Component
+- Developing & preview the Components
-- Publish the component
+- Publish the Components

 ### Forking of the Repository